Top Frequently Asked Questions

 Check the State Requirements page for the state in which you are planning to become certified or contact your state department of education.
-Each state using The Praxis Series® tests sets its own testing requirements.
+Each state using the Praxis® tests sets its own testing requirements.

-- 4. Is there a registration fee for my test?
+- 4. Is there a fee for my test?

 - 5. How do I add a test to my registration, change my test date or change my test center?

-- 6. What do I do if I forget my user name and password?
+- 6. What should I do if I forget my username and password?